 - Matches or Events for which Scottish Rugby has provided written permission.

-During 2019 Close Time will run from 22 May to 2 August 2019.
+During 2022 the Close Time period will run from 23 May to 1 August 2022.

 Scottish Rugby’s Regulation

 Scottish Rugby reserves the right to approve all matches and tournaments taking place within its jurisdiction.
 This includes in relation to any matches proposed to take place during Close Time.

 These rules are further explained within our domestic regulation Scottish Domestic Regulation 16: Match Approvals and Permission to Tour.
 All those within the Scottish Rugby Union’s jurisdiction are required to comply with this Regulation.